 - Is there anyone else you recommend I speak with based on my career interests?

-If you are an international student, you need to gain proper work authorization to gain an internship, Curricular Practical Training (CPT), or job once you graduate, Optional Practical Training (OPT).
-For more information check out the Employment section on the Center for International Education (CIE) website.
+It is important for you to obtain proper work authorization to gain an internship, Curricular Practical Training (CPT), or job once you graduate, Optional Practical Training (OPT).
+For more information review the Employment section on the International Students & Scholar Services (ISS) website.

 Full Time, Part Time and Internship Positions

 As an international student you need to make sure you are targeting companies that have hired and sponsored international students before.
 GoinGlobal is a tool that can help you target companies that have hired international students by reviewing their H-1B visa search engine and local city guides.
 You can access GoinGlobal through single sign on.

 Additionally, you can review companies that have hired CSULB international students in the past to target specific companies to apply to.

 On Campus Positions

 International students are able to engage in on campus employment if you are a full time student in good academic standing.
 You can look for positions by browsing CareerLINK and searching for part-time (on campus positions) or these CSULB on campus opportunities.